Determining cancer cells division strategy: Derivation of size-homeostasis strategies

 \subsubsection{Timer-like regime}

-One can repeat the same calculations considering the case in which $\beta -\alpha < 0$, that it is to say, when the exponent associate with growth is bigger than the one regulating division.
+One can repeat the same calculations considering the case in which $\beta -\alpha < 0$, that is to say when the exponent associated with growth is bigger than the one regulating division.
 In particular, if we consider $\beta -\alpha = -1$, Eq.~\ref{eq:sd} becomes

 \beq \braket{s_d} = \int ds_b \rho(s_b) \int_{s_b}^\infty \exp\left( - \frac{\kappa}{\lambda} \ln \left( \frac{s_d}{s_b}\right) \right) \frac{\kappa}{\lambda} d s_d = \eeq

 \beq = \int ds_b \rho(s_b) s_b^{\frac{\kappa}{\lambda}} \int_{s_b}^\infty \left( \frac{1}{s_d}\right)^{\frac{\kappa}{\lambda}} \frac{\kappa}{\lambda} d s_d = \frac{\kappa}{\kappa -\lambda } \braket{s_b} \eeq